robbyt/mew/README.md

 `./mew.py 128 16 3`

-However, Python is slower than than C. There are some pre-compiled binaries included in the `bin` directory. (compiled for OSX Lion x64, Ubuntu 12.04 x64) Running those binaries is the same as the Python version, but returns results about 100x faster.
+However, Python is slower than C. There are some pre-compiled binaries included in the `bin` directory. (compiled for OSX Lion x64, Ubuntu 12.04 x64) Running those binaries is the same as the Python version, but returns results about 100x faster.